losrobbos/coding-advanced-resources/README.md

 ### Algorithms & Data Structures

-In the "real world" you sometimes face problems that not be solved by simply looping over an array or counting up some numbers.
+In the "real world" you sometimes face problems that could not be solved by looping over an array or counting up some numbers.

 Sometimes we get a bit more complicated structures, e.g. like this object: